how to figure out your personal brand

 HOW TO FIGURE OUT YOUR PERSONAL BRAND:

 1. Write down 15 – 20 qualities and characteristics that describe you as a person (leave your business out of this – we’re talking about you, the real human person here!), and then narrow that down to 3 – 5 that seem to stand out the most.
 Focus on the ones that feel make you unique, are a large part of your identity, and that you love sharing with others.
+And then think about ways you could start bringing that part of your personality into your brand.

 3. Determine what pisses you off about your industry.
 Is it the myths?
 The standards and norms?
 The inauthenticity?
 Once you’re good and mad, decide how you’re going to use your business to change your industry.